google/zetasql/docs/operators.md

     converted to a common type without loss of precision, they are generally coerced to that common type for the comparison.
-+   A literal operand is generally coerced to the same data type of a non-literal operand that is part of the comparison.
++   A literal operand is generally coerced to the same data type of a non-literal operand that's part of the comparison.
 +   Comparisons between operands that are signed and unsigned integers is allowed.
 +   Struct operands support only these comparison operators: equal